 Funding to refinance, consolidate and grow

-Maclellan’s shrewd acquisition strategy has enabled the business, which offers everything from disaster recovery to cloud migration and telecommunication infrastructure, to strengthen and diversify its proposition, with the added advantage of consolidating group functions and driving growth through cross-selling.
+Maclellan’s shrewd acquisition strategy has enabled the business, which offers everything from disaster recovery to cloud migration and telecommunications infrastructure, to strengthen and diversify its proposition, with the added advantage of consolidating group functions and driving growth through cross-selling.

-Now, Cloudstream will use funding of £3m, under the Coronavirus Business Interruption Loan Scheme (CBILS), to implement a similar consolidation strategy to the firm’s existing debt.
+Now, Cloudstream will use funding of £3m, under the Coronavirus Business Interruption Loan Scheme (CBILS), to apply a similar consolidation strategy to the firm’s existing debt.
 By refinancing the business’s existing acquisition funding into a single, tidy debt structure, the management team will be able to focus on growth, rather than managing credit with multiple lenders.

 “BOOST&Co is keen to promote the benefits of using the CBILS scheme to refinance existing debt, and this deal is a great example of exactly that,” says Ryan Sorby, principal at BOOST&Co and head of the lender’s Manchester office.
 “By using the new product to consolidate several loans, Ian and his team can concentrate on what matters: acquiring new customers and growing the business.”

-“It was refreshing that Ryan and his team completely understood our proposition from the outset and could see how a CIBLS facility would transform the future operating landscape of the business,” Maclellan says.
+“It was refreshing that Ryan and his team completely understood our proposition from the outset and could see how a CBILS facility would transform the future operating landscape of the business,” Maclellan says.
 “By freeing up management time spent juggling multiple short-term credit lines, we are now able to focus on growth and building strategic value.
 I cannot commend the team at BOOST&Co highly enough.”

 Customers will benefit from improved integration